-If your child has a statement of Special Educational Needs or Education, Health or Care Plan the procedure for admission is completely separate from the usual admissions criteria.
+If your child has an Education, Health or Care Plan (EHCP) the procedure for admission is completely separate from the usual admissions criteria.
 Please contact the special needs team in your local authority for advice and guidance.

 Applicants may defer entry to school up until statutory school age i.e. the first day of term following the child's fifth birthday.
 Application is made in the usual way and then deferment is requested.
 The place will then be held until the first day of the Spring or Summer Term.
 Applicants may also request that their child attend part-time until statutory school age is reached.
 Entry may not be deferred beyond statutory school age or beyond the year of application.